eharada/Data_Viz_Deception_Project/README.md

 Both charts have the average number of cases rather than the sum.
 This allows us to normalize the data and see a more realistic point of view.

 In the next version, I want to reduce the number of variables shown in each graph.
-It may make the chart cluttered and may be confusing to follow, so I am going to compare the percent of cases that are reported with the percent that are confirmed.
+It may make the chart cluttered and may be confusing to follow.
+Therefore I am going to combine the variables and compare the percent of cases that are reported with the percent that are confirmed.
 This will allow the audience to easily compare the two categories.

 #### <i>2nd Iteration:</i>